-The Group's financial assets at 30 June 2016 which comprise other receivables and cash are classified as loans and receivables.
+The Group's financial assets at 30 September 2016 which comprise other receivables and cash are classified as loans and receivables.
 All of the Group's financial liabilities which comprise trade and other payables and interest bearing liabilities, are classified as liabilities measured at amortised cost.

-The Group, through its arrangements with Auramet Trading LLC and Sprott Resource Lending and because of the nature of the Convertible Loan with Fratelli Investment Limited ("Fratelli") has entered into the following derivative transactions.
+The Group, through its arrangements with Auramet Trading LLC and Sprott Resource Lending has entered into the following derivative transactions.

-Under its arrangements with Auramet it enters into short term hedging of a significant portion (90% to 95%) of the sales of gold contained in copper/gold concentrate protecting the Group against price variations between the date that it secures loan advances from Auramet for a specific shipment and the pricing that it will receive in respect of that shipment under its contractual arrangements with the refinery to whom the gold is finally sold.
+Under its arrangements with Auramet the Group entered into short term hedging of a significant portion (90 per cent to 95 per cent) of the sales of gold contained in copper/gold concentrate protecting the Group against price variations between the date that it secured the loan advances from Auramet for a specific shipment and the pricing that it will receive in respect of that shipment under its contractual arrangements with the refinery to whom the gold is finally sold.
 The arrangements are revalued at the period end to reflect prevailing prices.
-Any notional income or expense arising from this revaluation is taken to the income statement.
+Any notional income or expense arising from this revaluation is taken to the Income Statement.
+During the three month period ended 30 September 2016 the Group changed final customer and as a result no longer requires a trade finance loan on its concentrate sales.

 In January 2016, the Group granted a call option to Sprott over 2,500 ounces of gold at a price of US\$1,125 for a period expiring on 30 June 2017.
-The fair value at the date of the grant of these options is charged to the income statement over the option period.
-The option was revalued at the period end and any gain or loss arising on the revaluation has been taken to the income statement.
+Sprott exercised their options over 1,250 ounces at an agreed spot price of US\$1,363.78 on 7 July 2016.
+The fair value at the date of the grant of these options is charged to the Income Statement over the option period.
+The option was revalued at the period end and any gain or loss arising on the revaluation has been taken to the Income Statement.